 The microbiome steers our metabolism.

 Glucose homeostasis, insulin sensitivity and fat metabolism are all influenced by the gut microbiome.
-A UK study using identical twins has shown that body weight is determined by the gut microbiome.
-In the researchers looked at the microbiome of identical twins where one was overweight/obese, and one was not.
+A UK study using identical twins has shown that body weight is, in part, determined by the gut microbiome.
+The researchers looked at the microbiome of identical twins where one was overweight/obese, and one was not.
 They found that the microbiome in the two was measurably different.
 The study shows that how we feed our microbiome was more important than our genetics.

 The microbiome influences our moods:

 The Gut-Brain axis is now well established.
-A large part of our nervous system is located in the gut, and communication with the brain goes both ways.
-The microbiome in our gut produce serotonin, dopamine, and other neurotransmitters so that may modify our eating habits.
-By modifying the microbiome, we can drive mental health in a positive direction.
+A large part of our nervous system is in the gut, and communication with the brain goes both ways.
+The microorganisms in our gut produce serotonin, dopamine, and other neurotransmitters so that they may modify our eating habits.
+By modifying the microbiome, we can help drive mental health in a positive direction.

 The microbiome affects how medicines work: